mfnalex/ChestSort/HOW_TO_USE_API.md

 # API Usage

+### Note: The API documentation is currently outdated, I will update them in the upcoming days - please look at the source code instead, it's really easy to understand.
+Sorry for the trouble.
+If you need assistance on using the API, feel free to contact me on Discord at https://discord.jeff-media.de

 If you want to use ChestSort's advanced sorting features for your own plugin, or if ChestSort causes trouble with your own plugin, you can use the ChestSort API.
 It provides
 - the methods `sortInventory(Inventory inv)` and `sortInventory(Inventory inv, int startSlot, int endSlot)`to sort any given inventory, following the rules you have specified in your ChestSort's plugin.yml and the corresponding category files
 - a cancellable event called `ChestSortEvent` that is fired whenever ChestSort is about to sort an inventory